Dinith1/SE206.NameSayer/README.md

 * SETUP ~ IMPORTANT
 -------------------
-	1. Make sure the folder/direcotry (database) containing the names is called 'names' ~ EXACTLY AS SPECIFIED.
+	1. Make sure the folder/directory (database) containing the names is called 'names' ~ EXACTLY AS SPECIFIED.

-	2. Make sure the names database is located in the same folder/directory as the run.sh and NameSayer.jar files.
+	2. Make sure the names database is located in the same folder/directory as NameSayer.jar.

 			--> OTHERWISE YOU WILL GET ERRORS

 * To launch the program
 -----------------------
-	1. In the terminal, change directory to where the NameSayer.jar and run.sh files are located

-	2. Make sure run.sh is executable	>> chmod u+x run.sh

-	3. Run the run.sh script 		>> ./run.sh

-			~ ALTERNATIVE METHOD ~

 	1. In the terminal, change directory to where the namesayer.jar is located

 	2. Run the namesayer.jar file 		>> java -jar NameSayer.jar